A Symplectic Instanton Homology via Traceless Character Varieties: Introduction

+Note that the surgery exact triangle is for Dehn surgery on a \emph{knot}.
+For general \emph{links}, the surgery exact triangle must be replaced with a spectral sequence.
+The construction of this spectral sequence and discussion of its applications can be found in the sequel to this article \cite{horton2}.

-\textbf{Acknowledgements.} We thank Paul Kirk, Dylan Thurston, and Christopher Woodward for useful conversations on various aspects of this work.
+\textbf{Acknowledgements.} We thank Paul Kirk, Dylan Thurston, and Chris Woodward for useful conversations on various aspects of this work.
+We also thank Ciprian Manolescu for comments on the first version of this article which lead to a more careful proof of naturality.
 This article consists of material which makes up part of the author's Ph.D thesis, written at Indiana University.